MicrosoftDocs/power-platform/power-platform/sap/connect/entra-id-using-successfactors.md

 ---

 ## Key Configuration Notes

-- Ensure that the custom claim of the Microsoft Entra ID user aligns precisely with the user alias in SuccessFactors (one-to-one matching).
+- Ensure that the Unique User Identifier claim of the Microsoft Entra ID user aligns precisely with the user alias in SuccessFactors (one-to-one matching).
 - **User Access Control:** Only users or groups listed in the Enterprise Application will be allowed to authenticate with SuccessFactors.
 - **Resource URI:** Found in the Enterprise App settings under **Expose an API** as the Application ID URI.
 - Your **Company ID** is generated based on the enabled SuccessFactors modules.